 Urban drainage systems are among the most precious infrastructure systems of a city, as their maintenance involves large investments.
 Most urban drainage systems have been designed as (essentially) static systems.
 Within the research focus of “Sewer Systems”, ifak develops and applies methods and tools which allow to use the sewer networks (often designed as static systems) in a dynamic way.
+For the design and operation of sewer systems, modelling and simulation of flow and pollutant transport, but also of the physical, biological and chemical processes within the sewer systems plays an important role.
+Hydrologic and hydrodynamic modelling approaches are commonly used.
+The simulation tools developed by ifak allow to consider all these aspects.
+In research and application projects these are used also in practice.

 Real-time control of urban drainage systems